6 Best Lakes in Nevada

 Pyramid Lake

 Pyramid Lake is one of Nevada's more unusual lakes.
 In the early 19th century, the lake was much larger than today, but a dam and irrigation program diverted much of the water, and today, it's 80 feet lower.
-However, even in its much reduced form, the lake is still one of the largest naturally formed lakes in Nevada, at 15 miles by 11 miles, and is surprisingly deep at 350 feet.
+However, even in its much-reduced form, the lake is still one of the largest naturally formed lakes in Nevada, at 15 miles by 11 miles, and is surprisingly deep at 350 feet.
 The lake is located just over 30 miles north of Reno.

 The shrinking lake has exposed unique rock formations, the largest of which is a giant pyramid, which gives the lake its present name.
 The lake is a pretty blue color and is a good place to go for a paddle either in a kayak or on your stand up paddleboard.
 Keep an eye out for the strange tufa formations that can be seen in six areas around the lake.

 Pyramid Lake draws anglers who come to try their luck at catching a rare fish, the cui-ui.
 Other fish lurking below include record-sized Lohanton Cutthroat Trout and Sacramento Perch.
-Fishing is either from shore, sometimes on a ladder in the shallows, and from boats.
+Fishing is either from shore, sometimes on a ladder in the shallows, or from boats.

 The lake is on Paiute Tribal land, and tribal fishing licenses and boat permits are required.
 They can be purchased at the ranger station or online.
 If you have your own RV or tenting gear, camping is available just back from the shoreline.